Top hedge funds earned sharply less for clients in 2022, LCH data shows

 Hedge funds, which were jointly managing $3.3 trillion on Dec.
 31, 2022, according to eVestment data, often promise to outperform, especially when markets are stumbling.

-There was a shakeup among the very best performers as Griffin's Citadel, which earned $16 billion, moved into the top spot ahead of Bridgewater, which earned $6.2 billion.
+There was a shakeup among the very best performers as Griffin's Citadel moved into the top spot ahead of Bridgewater, which earned $6.2 billion.

 D.E.
 Shaw, Millennium Management, Soros Fund Management, Elliott Management, and Viking Global Investors also ranked in the top 10.